raphaklaus/GeoGraph/README.md

 # GeoGraph
-Schema free, easy to use, polyglot database solution for general persistence with spatial capabilities
+Schema free, easy to use, polyglot database solution for general persistence with spatial capabilities<br>

+`This project is still on beta and any api methods are susceptible to changes`

 # Pre-requisites
 - You must have [Neo4j](https://neo4j.com/download/) installed